andaqu/andaqu.github.io/index.md

 layout: homepage
 ---

 Hello!
-I am an incoming Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/).
-I'm eagerly looking forward to starting my journey, particularly under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) within the [Computational Social Dynamics Lab](https://picsolab.github.io/).
+I am an incoming Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://pitt.edu/).
+Eagerly looking forward to starting my journey, particularly under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) at the [Computational Social Dynamics Lab](https://picsolab.github.io/)!

 My research interests lie at the intersection of **Computational Social Science** and **NLP**.
 Specifically, I am interested in harnessing language and its situated nature to understand human social behaviour and affect positive societal change.
 I am also keen to explore the risks and harms introduced by NLP models and pipelines, and how to establish their ethical integrity through responsible AI practices.